-Narrow within-subtype cross-protection is known to shape seasonal influenza’s epidemiology and evolution (22).
-But because narrow, within-subtype immune memory decays rapidly in the face of antigenic drift, memory imprinted in childhood of variable HA epitopes may not continue to shape cohort-specific protection across an entire human lifetime (23,24).
-Alternatively, broad, HA group-level immune memory can play a strong role in immune defense against strains whose variable HA epitopes are unfamiliar (17,19,20,25).
-Thus, group-level cross-protection may provide a second line of defense against drifted seasonal strains whose conserved epitopes provide the only recognizable immune targets, and childhood immune imprinting may determine which birth cohorts are primed for effective defense against seasonal strains with HA in group 1 or group 2.
+Within-subtype cross-protection is known to shape seasonal influenza’s epidemiology and evolution (22).
+But because this type of narrow immunity decays rapidly in the face of antigenic drift, it would not be expected to shape cohort-specific protection across an entire human lifetime (23,24).
+Conversely, broad, HA group-level immune memory can play a strong role in immune defense against drifted influenza strains (or pandemic viruses) whose variable HA epitopes are unfamiliar, and would be expected to leave an epidemiological imprint in the risk of influenza infection throughout life (17,19,20,25).
+Thus, childhood immune imprinting may determine which birth cohorts are primed for effective defense against seasonal strains with conserved HA epitopes characteristic of group 1 or group 2.
+A similar line of reasoning may apply to immunity against the NA, although much less attention has been paid to this antigen.

 Since 1977, two distinct subtypes of influenza A, H1N1 and H3N2, have circulated seasonally in humans, with striking but poorly understood differences in their age-specific impact (8,11–13,26).
 These differences could be associated with childhood imprinting: older cohorts were almost certainly exposed to H1N1 in childhood (since it circulated from 1918-1957), and now seem to be preferentially protected against modern seasonal H1N1 variants (8,11–13).
 Likewise, younger adults have the highest probabilities of childhood imprinting to H3N2, which is consistent with relatively low incidence of seasonal H3N2 in these cohorts (Fig. 1A).
 Alternatively, differences in the evolutionary dynamics of H1N1 and H3N2 could explain the observed age profiles.
 Subtype H3N2 exhibits slightly faster drift in its antigenic phenotype than H1N1, and as a result, H3N2 may be more able to escape pre-existing immunity and infect older, immunologically experienced adults, whereas H1N1 may be relatively restricted to infecting immunologically naïve children (27).